You are here: HomeNeed HelpHomelessness Support ServicesHomelessness Week › The Salvation Army Calls For Urgent National Homelessness Strategy

 Salvos officer with a homeless mother and kid

-As the largest provider of homelessness services in Australia, The Salvation Army annually provides 887,500 crisis beds and more than 309,800 sessions of care to people who at risk of or experiencing homelessness*, as well a range of services in areas such as family and domestic violence.
+As one of the largest providers of homelessness services in Australia, The Salvation Army annually provides 887,500 crisis beds and more than 309,800 sessions of care to people who at risk of or experiencing homelessness*, as well a range of services in areas such as family and domestic violence.
 However much more is needed to address the complex issues around homelessness and housing availability.

 This Homelessness Week (1-7 August 2022) Jeffrey Milne, Senior Policy and Advocacy Advisor, Policy Research and Social Justice, The Salvation Army, explains the need for a new national housing and homelessness plan.